ceramicnetwork/docs/docs/authentication/wallets/3id-connect.md

 # 3ID Connect

-3ID Connect is the most widely used [authentication]() provider for Ceramic.
-The 3ID Connect authentication SDK allows users to use a [3ID DID]() with their existing blockchain wallet(s).
+3ID Connect is the most widely used [authentication](../../build/authentication.md) provider for Ceramic.
+The 3ID Connect authentication SDK allows users to use a [3ID DID](../dids/3id.md) with their existing blockchain wallet(s).
 3ID Connect was designed for developers building Ceramic-enabled web apps whose users already have a blockchain/crypto wallet.
 By using 3ID Connect, your users get to rely on the signing and key management capabilities of the crypto wallet(s) they already have instead of needing to install a separate wallet.

-**Want to install 3ID Connect?** Visit the [**usage**](#usage) section below.
+**Want to install 3ID Connect?** Visit the [**installation**](#installation) section below.

 **Want to try 3ID Connect?** Visit [Self.ID](https://self.id) to try it in a live application.